HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

 10. Update the new page buffer to support the pb\_expansion\_threshold, and trigger an early end of tick if the threshold is exceeded.

-11. **David, in progress** Modify metadata file write call to allow the location of the index to float and thus be of arbitrary size.
+11. **David, complete** Modify metadata file write call to allow the location of the index to float and thus be of arbitrary size.

-12. Add code to remove entries from the index after they have been written to the HDF5 file, and have not been modified for at least max\_lag ticks.
+12. **David, complete** Add code to remove entries from the index after they have been written to the HDF5 file, and have not been modified for at least max\_lag ticks.

 13. Tidy short cuts in the initial implementation.
 These include: